amalgamaria/secretariat/docs/software/current-software.rst

 .. attention::

    - This list is updated only periodically.
 For a full, current list, log in to Secretariat and run the command ``module avail``.
+(For more information on software modularization, see the `Software modularization`_ page.)

    - Software versions with an ``*`` after their version number were compiled using ``gcc/10.1.0`` rather than ``gnu8/8.2.0``.
 Before using these software, run the command ``module swap gnu8 gcc/10.1.0``; After using these software, run the command ``module swap gcc/10.1.0 gnu8``.
 This will ensure that all software modules function properly.